 Back at home the issues of intensive industrial agriculture, the apparent need to increase by 50 % world food production by 2050, and the fastest rate of loss of species in the world’s history all preyed on my mind, whilst our own rhododendrons do their stuff, a feeble small-scale version of the Hergest Croft magnificence, but still a huge joy at this time of the year.

-For my more serious scientific musing, I brought together both the lack of insects we’d noticed at Kew, together with the topic of UK smog this year, during the prolonged anti cyclone in March/April and “industrial disease”, (the song of this title by Dire Straits) strangely being the first thought that popped into my head, as Kevin and I walked between immaculate fields of monoculture last week.
+For my more serious scientific musing, I brought together both the lack of insects we’d noticed at Kew, together with the topic of UK smog this year during the prolonged anti cyclone in March/April and finally “industrial disease”, (the song of this title by Dire Straits) strangely being the first thought that popped into my head, as Kevin and I had walked between immaculate fields of monoculture last week.
 Googling “particulate atmospheric pollution effects on insect numbers” had me ploughing into the nether pages before finding anything of apparent relevance, or contemporary.
 Surely someone has studied this topic?

 Eventually I found requests for papers to be submitted for a special edition of the journal ‘Atmosphere’ planned for late this year.
-The main editorial backdrop to the subject was the alarming and accelerating increase in human mortality in Northern European cities over the last 15 years from repiratory diseases associated with atmospheric pollution, much of which is generated by automobile use.
-Secondly was an article published in 2005, by a group of American human respiratory consultants, who were proposing the frequently scientifically studied fruit fly, Drosophila melangaster, as having sufficiently similar respiratory system microbiology at a cellular level to vertebrate respiratory systems, to provide a useful research model for the study of the reponse of vertebrate respiratory systems to “inhaled oxidative environmental challenges”.
+The main editorial backdrop to the subject was the alarming and accelerating increase in human mortality in Northern European cities over the last 15 years from respiratory diseases associated with atmospheric pollution, much of which is generated by automobile use.
+Secondly was an article published in 2005, by a group of American human respiratory consultants, who were proposing the frequently scientifically studied fruit fly, Drosophila melangaster, as having a sufficiently similar respiratory system microbiology at a cellular level to vertebrate respiratory systems to provide a useful research model for the study of the response of vertebrate respiratory systems to “inhaled oxidative environmental challenges”.

-Many years ago my father-in-law gave me as a present one year a book entitled ‘Words Fail Me’.
+Many years ago my father-in-law gave me as a Christmas present a book entitled ‘Words Fail Me’.
 It was a rational choice, since articulate verbal dexterity has never been my strong point, and this was brought home to me on Sunday, when to my complete surprise and delight my film ” Epiphany In Translation” was awarded the joint documentary (Europe) prize at the SBFF.

-A completely incoherent attempt at a speech was made.
-I should have remembered Fiona’s advice.
-Keep it simple.
-Ah well, to misquote Jim Carey, I think … “Behind every film director, there’s a great woman…..rolling her eyes.”
+Ah well, to misquote Jim Carey, I think, “Behind every film director, there’s a great woman…..rolling her eyes.”
 Heavenwards.

 I must now add an important addendum: I do these posts in bits and pieces, and today for the first time I lost a chunk of text for some reason, so it’s taken longer than usual to complete.
-Eventually I retyped, tried to get the photos in place, and finally thought that before putting the post online I should check what the origin of the Mother Shipton name for the new moth described at the beginning of the post was (Google -“Why is mother shipton moth called this”).
-I had mentioned the moth find to Kevin the following day, and said that I took finding it as a good omen……..
-It justifies any reader who has got thus far checking out, in view of the numerous synchronicities which seem to happen up here, not least of which can be followed by googling “Christmas wren hunting in Wales”…the event I described in my comment on the site you will get taken to forms the basis of the opening scene of the documentary film I have just referred to.
+Eventually I retyped, tried to get the photos in place, and finally thought that before putting the post online I should check what the origin of the Mother Shipton name for the new moth described at the beginning of the post was.
+I had mentioned the moth find to Kevin the following day, and said that I took finding it as a good omen.
+It justifies any reader who has got thus far checking out, in view of the numerous synchronicities which seem to happen up here, not least of which can be followed by googling “Christmas wren hunting in Wales” – the event I described in my comment on the site you will get taken to, forms the basis of the opening scene of the documentary film I have just referred to.